For more detailed information, please change to the German version of this website.

 Germany

-Please make sure that you pay all applicable transfer fees (OUR - sender pays costs) when making the transfer.
+Please ensure that you cover all transfer fees incurred (OUR – sender pays costs) when making the transfer.

 Admission procedure

-Detailed information on the content and procedure of the admission process can be found in the
+Detailed information on the content and the admission procedure can be found in the implementation regulations (only in German).

-A Pre-selection - audition or submission of a digital portfolio via the UdK portal Bemus
+A. Pre-selection - audition or submission of a digital portfolio via the UdK portal Bemus (depending on the instrument selected)

 The pre-selection is based on the repertoire required for the entrance examination.
 The admissions committee will listen to an excerpt of approx. five minutes from the prepared performance.

 The videos can be recorded with or without piano accompaniment.
-They should be recorded unedited in one take, but can be separated per movement/work.
+They should be recorded unedited in one take, but can be separated by movement/work.

 Those who have passed the pre-selection will be admitted to the entrance examination.

-The requirements in the entrance examination for the individual instruments can be found in the next text section!
+The requirements for the entrance examination regarding each instrument can be found in the next section.

 Orientation to the level of difficulty in the main instrument